pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 In this version the transcript is modeled after the srt file, and therefore the granularity is at line level and not work level.

-The user uploads an SRT file, makes a text based assembly and export an EDL file, that can be used to continue the editing in the video editing software of choice(Premiere, Avid, FCP7).
+The user uplaods an srt file, makes a text based assembly and export an EDL file, that can be used to continue the editing in the video editing software of choice(Premiere, Avid, FCP7).

 #### nodejs + NWJ prototype